private-octopus/c4/doc/c4-design.md

 as acknowledgements, RTT measurements, ECN signals or the detection of packet losses.
-It also assumes that the congestion algorithm controls the transport stack by setting the congestion window (CWND).
-C4 will also set a pacing rate, derived from the value of CWND
+It also assumes that the congestion algorithm controls the transport stack by setting the congestion window (CWND) and the pacing rate.

-C4 tracks the state of the network by keeping a small set of variables, the main ones being the "nominal CWND", the "min RTT", and the current state of the algorithm.
+C4 tracks the state of the network by keeping a small set of variables, the main ones being the "nominal CWND", the "nominal rate", the "min RTT", and the current state of the algorithm.
 The details on using and tracking the min RTT are discussed in {{react-to-delays}}.

+The nominal rate is the pacing rate corresponding to the most recent estimate of the bandwidth available to the connection.
 The nominal CWND is a congestion window that, if applied, would not cause the building of queues and network congestion.
-C4 discovers that value during a "startup" phase.
-C4 will spend most of its time following that window, i.e., in "cruising" mode.
-It will use larger CWND during "pushing" periods, to try discover whether the network capacity has increased.
-If it encounters congestion, C4 will reduce the nominal CWND and move to "recovery", before returning to cruising.
+C4 discovers these value during the "initial" phase.
+C4 will spend most of its time following these parameters, i.e., in "cruising" mode.
+It will use larger rate and CWND during "pushing" periods, to try discover whether the network capacity has increased.
+If it encounters
+congestion, C4 will reduce the nominal rate and nominal CWND and move to "recovery", before returning to cruising.
 The design of these mechanisms is discussed in {{congestion}}.

 # React to delays {#react-to-delays}

-If we want to drive for low delays, the obvious choice is to observe react to delay variations.
+If we want to drive for low delays, the obvious choice is to react to delay variations.
 Our baseline is to use the reaction to delays found in congestion control algorithms like TCP Vegas or LEDBAT: